srfoster/socratic-coding/meta-coders-landing-page/README.md

-**Teacher** What is the story?
+**Master** What is the story?

-> **Student** I'm trying to translate this wireframe into a webpage.
+> **Apprentice** I'm trying to translate this wireframe into a webpage.
 Can you help me?
 ![](./README-img/Homepage-Wireframe-1.png)

-**Teacher** The Racket `website` package would be perfect for this (https://github.com/thoughtstem/website).
+**Master** The Racket `website` package would be perfect for this (https://github.com/thoughtstem/website).
 Install it or update it.
 In the docs, the `(render ...)` function has some sample code for making a single-page website.
 Copy that into a Racket file and run it to generate a starter site.
 (Post a screenshot when complete, please.)

-> **Student** I was able to get the starter site running:
+> **Apprentice** I was able to get the starter site running:
 ![](./README-img/screen-shot-1.png)
 What should I do next?

+**Master** Your various sections in the wirefram look like bootstrap jumbotrons, so let's start with those.
+Use `(div class: "jumbotron")` to make as many sections as there are in your wireframe.
+(Screenshot when complete.)